soyesenna/spring-jwt-toolkit/README.en.md

 - **ObjectMapper management** – ships with a Jackson instance that auto-discovers modules, so Java Time and other modern types just work.
 - **Test-friendly design** – simple APIs, no static singletons, and in-memory stubs included for unit testing.
 - **Fine-grained error reporting** – expired tokens raise `JwtExpiredException`, while malformed ones trigger `JwtInvalidException`.
+- **Request context snapshot** – headers, cookies, and JSON bodies are cached per request and surfaced through `JwtToolKit` helpers backed by `HttpRequestContextHolder`.

 ---